links2design/artists/README.md

 This README is divided into following sections:

 - [Setup](#setup) - Follow these instructions to run the example search application.
-- [Topics](#topics) - Considerations when building a React-based search application.
+- [Development](#development) - Considerations when building a React-based search application.

 ## Setup

 To get started, simply clone this repository and run `npm` to install dependencies.
-We will go over some basic configuration steps.
+You may need to go over some basic configuration steps.

 ```
 # Clone the repository